^

 3. relatively small size of the heart.

-The increase in the volume of connective tissue is expressed primarily in the thickening of the walls of the bronchi and peribronchial sclerosis.
-As a consequence, in the pictures, bronchial clearances, bordered by a narrow shadow strip (a symptom of "tramway rails"), loom, especially in the basal zones.
-If these bronchi are reflected in the axial section, then they stand out as small ring-shaped shadows with an external uneven contour.
-In connection with the development of fibrous tissue, the pulmonary pattern takes on a mesh appearance.
-As a rule, fibrotic deformation of the roots of the lungs is also found.
-The narrowing of the lumen of the small bronchi leads to the development of diffuse emphysema of the lungs and pulmonary hypertension.
-An x-ray picture of these conditions was described above.
-The displacement of the ribs and the diaphragm during breathing decreases, as do the differences in the transparency of the pulmonary fields on inspiration and expiration; the area of pulmonary fields is increased.
+The increase in the volume of connective tissue is expressed primarily in thickening of the bronchial walls and peribronchial sclerosis.
+As a result, the images show, especially in the root zones, bronchial lumens bordered by a narrow shadow strip (the "tram rails" symptom).
+If these bronchi are reflected in the axial section, they stand out as small ring-shaped shadows with an external uneven contour.
+Due to the development of fibrous tissue, the pulmonary pattern takes on a reticular appearance.
+As a rule, fibrous deformation of the roots of the lungs is also detected.
+Narrowing of the lumen of small bronchi leads to the development of diffuse pulmonary emphysema and pulmonary hypertension.
+The radiographic picture of these conditions was described above.
+The displacement of the ribs and diaphragm during breathing decreases, as do the differences in the transparency of the lung fields during inhalation and exhalation; the area of the lung fields is increased.

-The radiological picture of obstructive bronchitis is so characteristic that usually there is no need for special contrasting of the bronchi - bronchography.
-Bronchographic symptoms of bronchitis are diverse.
-The most important of these are the penetration of the contrast medium into the enlarged estuaries of the bronchial glands (adenectasis), the deformation of the bronchi with uneven contours, bronchial spasms in the area of their mouth or throughout, the failure of small branches, the presence of small cavities (cavities), congestion of sputum in the lumen of the bronchi, causing various defects in accumulation of RFP in the shadow of the bronchi.
+The radiographic picture of obstructive bronchitis is so characteristic that there is usually no need for special contrasting of the bronchi - bronchography.
+Bronchographic symptoms of bronchitis are varied.
+The most important of them are considered to be the penetration of the contrast agent into the dilated mouths of the bronchial glands (adenoectasis), deformation of the bronchi with uneven contours, spasms of the bronchi in the area of their mouth or along their length, non-filling of small branches, the presence of small cavities (cavernicules), accumulation of sputum in the lumen of the bronchi, causing various defects in the accumulation of the radiopharmaceutical in the shadow of the bronchi.

-With lung scintigraphy, in addition to the increase in pulmonary fields and a general decrease in accumulation of RFP, defects in its distribution are often noted.
-They correspond to areas of disturbed blood flow and ventilation - emphysematous blisters and bulls.
-Very clearly emfizematoznye cavities on computer tomograms.
+In lung scintigraphy, in addition to an increase in lung fields and a general decrease in the accumulation of the radiopharmaceutical, defects in its distribution are often noted.
+They correspond to areas of impaired blood flow and ventilation - emphysematous bubbles and bullae.
+Emphysematous cavities are very clearly outlined on computer tomograms.

-However, the doctor always faces the danger of taking for a chronic pneumonia a limited nonspecific pneumosclerosis that occurs as a result of a transferred pneumonia, which resulted in not complete resolution of infiltration, but the development of a fibrous (cicatricial) field.
-X-ray diffraction patterns also determine the inhomogeneous darkening caused by a combination of sclerosis sites and emphysema lobule.
-The changed section of the lung is diminished, intertwining cords of fibrous tissue are distinguishable, between which are rosette-like light areas - swollen lobules, but unlike pneumonia there are no infiltration foci and, especially, small purulent cavities, the outlines of all shadow elements are sharp, not vague.
-On repeated pictures the picture does not change.
-There are no clinico-laboratory signs of a chronic inflammatory process, except for signs of regional bronchitis, which is sometimes exacerbated in areas of pneumosclerosis.
+However, the doctor is always in danger of mistaking limited non-specific pneumosclerosis for chronic pneumonia, which occurs as a result of previous pneumonia, which ended not in complete resorption of infiltration, but in the development of a fibrous (scar) field.
+Radiographs also show non-uniform darkening caused by a combination of areas of sclerosis and lobular emphysema.
+The altered section of the lung is reduced in size, intertwined strands of fibrous tissue are visible in it, between which there are rosette-like light areas - swollen lobes, but unlike pneumonia, there are no foci of infiltration and especially small purulent cavities, the outlines of all shadow elements are sharp, not blurry.
+On repeated images, the picture does not change.
+There are no clinical and laboratory signs of a chronic inflammatory process, except for signs of regional bronchitis, which sometimes worsens in areas of pneumosclerosis.

-In order to get an idea of the state of the bronchial tree in chronic pneumonia and bronchiectasis, a computer tomography is performed, and only if it is impossible to perform it, one resorts to bronchography.
-According to bronchograms, it is possible to distinguish between bronchial changes in these diseases.
-Chronic pneumonia is characterized by an unusual pattern.
-Changes in the bronchi in the infiltration zone are not uniform, their outlines are uneven, the areas of constriction and expansion are of different sizes.
-With congenital bronchiectasis, on the contrary, the radiographs of different patients seem to copy one another.
-Cystic bronchiectasis causes multiple thin-walled cavities that do not contain liquid.
-Pulmonary tissue to the periphery of the cavities is underdeveloped, without foci of infiltration, the pulmonary pattern is impoverished ("cystic lung hypoplasia").
-With dysontogenetic bronchiectasises, the part of the lung is underdeveloped and reduced (for example, the entire lower lobe).
-Bronchi in it are collected in a bundle, equally expanded and terminated with clavate swellings.
+In order to get an idea of the condition of the bronchial tree in chronic pneumonia and bronchiectasis, computed tomography is performed, and only if it is impossible to perform, bronchography is used.
+Bronchograms make it possible to distinguish changes in the bronchi in the above diseases.
+Chronic pneumonia is characterized by an unusual picture.
+Changes in the bronchi in the infiltration zone are not uniform, their contours are uneven, the areas of narrowing and widening are of different sizes.
+In congenital bronchiectasis, on the contrary, the radiographs of different patients seem to copy each other.
+Cystic bronchiectasis causes multiple thin-walled cavities that do not contain fluid.
+The lung tissue to the periphery of the cavities is underdeveloped, without foci of infiltration, the pulmonary pattern is depleted ("cystic hypoplasia of the lung").
+In dysontogenetic bronchiectasis, part of the lung is underdeveloped and reduced (for example, the entire lower lobe).
+The bronchi in it are collected in a bundle, equally dilated and ending in club-shaped swellings.

 Pneumoconiosis

-With the modern development of industrial and agricultural production, the problem of prevention and early recognition of pulmonary lung lesions - pneumoconiosis - has acquired exceptional significance.
+With the modern development of industrial and agricultural production, the problem of prevention and early recognition of dust-induced lung diseases - pneumoconiosis - has acquired exceptional importance.

-The main role here, of course, is played by x-ray research.
-Of course, the diagnosis is based primarily on data on the patient's long-term work in conditions of high content of inorganic and organic dust in the air, but anamnestic information does not always help.
+The main role here is undoubtedly played by X-ray examination.
+Of course, diagnostics is based primarily on data about the patient's long-term work in conditions of increased content of inorganic and organic dust in the air, but anamnestic information is not always helpful.

-Professional experience may be small, and the reliability of anti-dust measures in production is insufficient.
-Even more insidious are cases when the worker of the dust profession develops not pneumoconiosis or not only pneumoconiosis, but also other disseminated lung lesions.
-Clinical manifestations of pneumoconiosis in early stages are scarce.
+The professional experience may be short, and the reliability of dust control measures at work may be insufficient.
+Even more insidious are cases when a worker in a dusty profession develops not pneumoconiosis or not only pneumoconiosis, but also another disseminated lung lesion.
+Clinical manifestations of pneumoconiosis in the early stages are scanty.

-Early, like all subsequent diagnostics of pneumoconiosis, is based on the results of analysis of high-quality x-ray images.
-Depending on the nature of the dust and the reactivity of the patient's body, the first subtle symptoms are expressed mainly in interstitial or focal changes, therefore three types of disease are distinguished: interstitial, nodular and nodular.
+Early, as well as all subsequent, diagnostics of pneumoconiosis is based on the results of high-quality X-ray images.
+Depending on the nature of the dust and the reactivity of the patient's body, the first noticeable symptoms are expressed mainly in interstitial or focal changes, therefore, three types of the disease are distinguished: interstitial, nodular and nodular.

-The interstitial type is initially manifested by the gentle retina of the pulmonary pattern in the basal zones.
-Gradually, the densification of the interstitial tissue and, accordingly, the restructuring of the pulmonary pattern spread along the pulmonary fields with a certain tendency to spare the apices and the bases of the lungs.
-However, with asbestosis and talcose, the pattern of the pattern is mainly observed in the lower parts.
-Focal formations with asbestosis are absent, but there are pleural layers, sometimes powerful, in which there may be lime deposits.
-Interstitial changes predominate in pneumoconiosis of grinders, aluminosis, inhalation of tungsten and cobalt dust, anthracosis.
+The interstitial type initially manifests itself as a delicate mesh of the pulmonary pattern in the root zones.
+Gradually, the compaction of the interstitial tissue and, accordingly, the restructuring of the pulmonary pattern spreads across the pulmonary fields with some tendency to spare the tops and bases of the lungs.
+However, with asbestosis and talcosis, the mesh of the pattern is observed mainly in the lower sections.
+Focal formations are absent with asbestosis, but pleural layers appear, sometimes powerful, in which there may be lime deposits.
+Interstitial changes predominate in grinders' pneumoconiosis, aluminosis, inhalation of tungsten and cobalt dust, anthracosis.

-The unfolded picture of silicosis and pneumoconiosis of miners is characterized by the presence of multiple foci against the background of diffuse mesh fibrosis, i.e. There is a nodular type of disease.
-Pneumoconiotic nodules are caused by proliferation of connective tissue around dust particles.
-The dimensions of the foci are different - from 1 to 10 mm, the shape is irregular, the outlines are uneven, but sharp.
-They are more densely located in the middle and lower divisions.
-The roots of the lungs are enlarged, fibrously compacted, lymph nodes can be enlarged in them (the marginal, shell-like calcification of such nodes is very indicative).
+The expanded picture of silicosis and miners' pneumoconiosis is characterized by the presence of multiple foci against the background of diffuse reticular fibrosis, i.e. a nodular type of the disease is observed.
+Pneumoconiotic nodules are caused by the proliferation of connective tissue around dust particles.
+The sizes of the foci vary - from 1 to 10 mm, the shape is irregular, the outlines are uneven, but sharp.
+They are more densely located in the middle and lower sections.
+The roots of the lungs are enlarged, fibrously compacted, they may have enlarged lymph nodes (the marginal, shell-like calcification of such nodes is very indicative).
 The peripheral parts of the lungs are swollen.
-Sign of increasing pressure in the small circle is the expansion of large branches of the pulmonary artery, small dimensions of the heart shadow, hypertrophy of the right ventricular muscle, deepening of its contractions.
-Further progression of the disease leads to the formation of large fibrous fields and compaction sites (large dimming).
-This is the nodal type of lesion.
-Recognizing it is not difficult.
-It is only necessary to exclude the often observed combination of conglomerate pneumoconiosis with pulmonary tuberculosis.
+Signs of increased pressure in the pulmonary circulation are the expansion of large branches of the pulmonary artery, small sizes of the cardiac shadow, hypertrophy of the right ventricular muscle, deepening of its contractions.
+Further progression of the disease leads to the formation of large fibrous fields and areas of compaction (large darkening).
+This is a nodular type of lesion.
+Its recognition is not difficult.
+It is only necessary to exclude the frequently observed combination of conglomerate pneumoconiosis with pulmonary tuberculosis.

 Pulmonary tuberculosis

-The basis of all measures to combat tuberculosis is the principle of preventing infection and early recognition of the disease.
-The objectives of early detection are testing fluorographic examinations of various contingents of a healthy population, as well as correct and timely diagnosis of tuberculosis in outpatient clinics, polyclinics and hospitals of the general medical network.
-In accordance with this classification, the following forms of tuberculosis of the respiratory system are distinguished.
+All measures to combat tuberculosis are based on the principle of preventing infection and early detection of the disease.
+The goals of early detection are screening fluorographic examinations of various contingents of the healthy population, as well as correct and timely diagnosis of tuberculosis in outpatient clinics, polyclinics and hospitals of the general medical network.
+In accordance with this classification, the following forms of tuberculosis of the respiratory organs are distinguished.

 Primary tuberculosis complex.
 Tuberculosis of the intrathoracic lymph nodes.
-Disseminated tuberculosis of the lungs.
-Miliary tuberculosis of the lungs.
-Focal pulmonary tuberculosis of the lungs.
+Disseminated pulmonary tuberculosis.
+Miliary pulmonary tuberculosis.
+Focal pulmonary tuberculosis.
 Infiltrative pulmonary tuberculosis.
 Caseous pneumonia.
 Tuberculoma of the lungs.
-Cavernous tuberculosis of the lungs.
-Fibrous-cavernous pulmonary tuberculosis.
+Cavernous pulmonary tuberculosis.
+Fibro-cavernous pulmonary tuberculosis.
 Tuberculous pleurisy (including empyema).
-Tuberculosis of the upper respiratory tract, trachea, bronchi, etc. Tuberculosis of the respiratory system, combined with pulmonary diseases of the lungs.
+Tuberculosis of the upper respiratory tract, trachea, bronchi, etc. Tuberculosis of the respiratory organs, combined with dust diseases of the lungs.

 • infiltration, decay, seeding;